princessble/Blessing-therapy-studio/README.md

 Special thanks to my mentor Julia for her valuable mentoring sessions, and guidance throughout the development of this project.

-We express our sincere gratitude to the following tools and technologies that have played a crucial role in the creation of Blessing Therapeutic Studio's website:
+I express my sincere gratitude to the following tools and technologies that have played a crucial role in the creation of Blessing Therapeutic Studio's website:

 1. HTML and CSS 🌐🎨: The backbone of web development, HTML, and CSS have been instrumental in structuring and styling our website, making it visually appealing and user-friendly.
 2. Bootstrap 🅱️: We extend our appreciation to Bootstrap for providing a powerful and responsive framework that enabled us to create a modern and mobile-friendly design effortlessly.